amoe/figshare-uploader/README.md

 A personal token is required to access your Figshare account.
 Please read the [instructions](doc/creating_personal_token.md) for getting one.

+## Guide

+The program works simply.
+You prepare your uploads in Excel format, following a certain schema.
+The settings allow flexible mapping of Excel fields.
+If you want a demo to get started, you can follow the [example upload sheet](resources/basic_schema_upload.xlsx).
+Using this format, you should load the mapping configuration `basic_schema.json`.
+You can reconfigure it for your needs.

 ## Limitations

 Currently the tool does not operate as a 'synchronization': that is, if you